 In his v-neck shirt and sensible denim jeans, Aarzak is the post-apocalyptic future's nod to fashion!

-In the original Japanese release, people's heads exploded when you killed them, but in this version they just fly off the screen.
+That said, the enemies still could have been entertaining.
+In the original Japanese release, people's heads exploded when you killed them, but in this version the people just fly off the screen.
 Oh, and if you're considering playing through most of the game in hopes that Sega somehow forgot to take the exploding heads out of the last levels, don't bother because they totally didn't.
-But let's stop talking about exploding body parts for a few minutes to examine the moral implications of Last Battle's plot.
-If it's okay to kill thousands of mostly identical people in order to get laid by your girlfriend, then, by this game's logic, wouldn't rape be a justifiable way to have sex with a complete stranger?
-A spokesperson for Sega of Japan refuted this accusation, adding that in his country rape is only acceptable if there is milking involved and you also have a good reason for needing the milk (ie: calcium).

 Number of Levels: 4, unless you count all the levels that use the exact same background, in which case it's more like 27.
 I don't mean to brag or anything, but I almost beat this game.
-In fact, I would consider it a draw since the only reason I died in the 10th or 11th identical dungeon was that the game ran out of things to palette swap into new enemies and started using invisible mummies instead.
+In fact, I would consider it a draw since the only reason I died in the 10th or 11th identical dungeon was that the game ran out of things to palette swap into "new" enemies and crashed.

-Number of Bosses: Like Lithtech's recent name change to Touchdown Entertainment, Last Battle's bosses are a potent mix of in-your-face attitude and incredible gayness.
+Bosses: Like Lithtech's recent name change to Touchdown Entertainment, Last Battle's bosses are a potent mix of in-your-face attitude and incredible lameness.
 I should probably put a warning here that if you like fighting games or even gaming in general, the following screenshots will make you cry: 1 2 3

-Defining Moment: Left: One of the fighters in Punch Mania: Hokuto No Ken challenges players to unleash the bare-chested fury of the Hundred Crack Fist of the North Star and other amazing fictional martial arts moves while competing for street credibility and valuable cash prizes in a highly illicit world of turbocharged thrills.
+Defining Moment: Right: One of the fighters in Punch Mania: Hokuto No Ken challenges players to unleash the bare-chested fury of the Hundred Crack Fist of the North Star and other amazing martial arts moves.
 Meanwhile, here I am being chased by 4 flying axes through some depressed, underpaid Sega artist's idea of a room.
 Maybe it was just the large dose of illegal substances I had to take to make this game playable, but I could've sworn I saw a tear running down Aarzak's pixelated face.

 Each category in the rating system is based out of a possible -10 score (-10 being the worst).
 The overall score is based out of a possible -50 score (-50 being the worst).